reevee-codes/selenium-java-automation-architecture/README.md

-Test automation framework (Frontend) for https://www.saucedemo.com.
+Test automation framework (Frontend) in Java and Selenium for https://www.saucedemo.com.
 This is work in progress.